TrainWeb.org Facebook Page

 Map: Ba 41 J 12 Topographic Maps

-Looking back in time and tour direction, CSX allowed the far track to grow weeds because work would soon begin to move the Halethorpe signals and track switches a bit west, that is, closer to St. Denis and the camera.
+With the signal and switch move imminent in 2004, CSX allowed the far track to grow weeds.
 Two westbound trains wait about a mile distant for an eastbound getting the green signal on the near track.

 Concrete Ties